ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees/00-introduction.md

 Trees contain data in nodes, but the meaning of the data and the meaning of the parent-child relationship depend on the application.
 So there is no single tree data structure in the same way that there is a single stack or queue abstraction.
 Instead, trees form a family of related structures.

-#### Why heaps belong here

-A [priority queue]{.term} stores elements together with priorities, so that we can always access or remove the highest-priority element first.
-A heap is a tree-based way to implement such a priority queue efficiently.

-The key idea is that the most important element is kept at the root.
-This does not mean that the entire structure is sorted.
-Instead, heaps maintain a local ordering rule between parents and children.
-That rule is strong enough to keep the highest-priority element at the root, while still allowing updates to be efficient.